cdungca/document-classifier/README.md

 ![alt text](https://github.com/cdungca/document-classifier/blob/main/images/category_distribution_before_cleaning.png "Category Distribution")

 As we can see, we have an imbalance data set and there are too few documents for Health and Wellbeing.
-We will remove those documents and do the analysis with 3 categories.
+We will be removing these documents and do the analysis with 3 categories.
 Here's the distribution after cleaning the data:

 ![alt text](https://github.com/cdungca/document-classifier/blob/main/images/category_distribution_after_cleaning.png "Final Data Set")